-The bond terms include an asset cover ratio of minimum 120.0 % to maintain the market value to adjusted financial indebtedness, an interest cover ratio covenant of EBITDA to net finance charges of no less than 1.10:1.00 to maintain profitability and the covenant for maintain liquidity in an amount exceeding the aggregate amount of six months of interests.
+The bond terms include an asset cover ratio of minimum 120.0 % to maintain the market value to adjusted financial indebtedness, an interest cover ratio, which requires the Company to generate EBITDA minimum of 1.1 times the net finance charges to maintain profitability and the covenant for maintain liquidity in an amount exceeding the aggregate amount of six months of interests.
 The financial covenants are measured semi-annually, and the Company has not breached the covenant.
 The financial covenants are further described in note 4 Financial risk management.